MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Continue.md

 their _callers_.

-Using `continue` inside a pipeline, such as a `ForEach-Object` script block, not only exits the pipeline, tt potentially terminates the entire runspace.
+Using `continue` inside a pipeline, such as a `ForEach-Object` script block, not only exits the pipeline, it potentially terminates the entire runspace.

 ## See also